All for One and One for All (Collaboration Agreements in Comics) (article) - Creative Contract Consulting

 MANDATORY DISCLAIMER: I’m not a lawyer!
 As always, my suggestions here are just that: suggestions.
 When in doubt, talk to a professional.

 With that said, I like to make sure my contract answers the following questions:

 Who is responsible for creating each element of the property?
 Who’s doing the writing, the pencils, the inks etc…

 What does the creation of each element entail?
 Specify the steps you expect to see before a page is deemed complete (thumbnails, pencils, inks).
-Make sure to include how many edit requests you’re entitled to at each step.
+Make sure to include how many edit requests/revisions you’re entitled to at each step.

 What is the amount of work to be done before the contract is complete?
 Generally this is the number of pages for your comic but it doesn’t have to be.

 How is the copyright for the property going to be distributed between each creator?
 Decide who retains the rights to things like the original art, characters, the story…